Skip to Main Content

 • the private sector (for example, marketing firms, pollsters, or trade organizations).

-Note: government statistics are free and publicly available, however, many other kinds of statistics require access through library subscription databases.
+Note: some statistics are free and publicly available, however, many require access through library subscription databases.

 Library Databases

-The databases below are a good starting point to find articles from newspapers, magazines, and journals.
-Looking for statistics embedded within these articles can be helpful.
-Search a keyword or two for your topic.
-For example, "obesity."
-Then combine your keyword search with a subject search ("SU Subject Term" ) for statistics.
+The links below are a good starting points to finding statistics.
+Looking for statistics among charts and embedded within journal articles can be useful.
+Search a keyword or two one your topic (for example, "obesity".)
+Then, combine your keyword search with a subject search ("SU Subject Term" ) for statistics.

 Other Statistical Resources

 The United States Census Bureau provides social and economic data and statistics.
-Census data can be useful for population and demographic data on people and households and on the socioeconomic status (education, occupation, income) of individuals and households.
+Census data can be useful for population and demographic data on people, households, and socioeconomic status (education, occupation, income) of individuals and households.
 Learn how to find and analyze Census data with online videos from The Census Academy.

 The U.S. federal government collects and disseminates statistical data across a broad range of subject areas.
 The following key statistical agencies provide information about the United States as a whole.